 The impact of clothing and fast fashion on the environment is significant.
 The fashion industry might not be a sector you immediately think of, but clothes impact the environment in a big way.
 Fashion is the world’s 2nd most polluting industry after oil and has a significant impact on climate change.

 How Clothes are produced

-The first way clothes impact the environment, is the way in which they are produced.
+The first way clothes impact the environment, is how they are produced.
 The textile industry uses huge amounts of water.
 This water contaminates, pollutes & poisons the rivers & streams that many people rely upon for drinking water.
 The cotton plants themselves are heavily treated with fertilizers and the runoff waters from the fields pollute rivers.
 The textile factories often dump wastewaters from the dying processes directly into rivers, which then run into the sea.
 A massive 90% of the wastewater in developing countries, which is where most of our high street clothes are made, is discharged into rivers, without being treated.

 Swishing is a new thing with events being organised all over the country.
 Swishing is the easy way to update your wardrobe!
 It’s guilt-free shopping with no cost to your wallet and great for the environment.
 Swishing works like a giant clothes swap: you bring items you no longer wear and exchange them for something new to you!

 How clothes are disposed of